ekjaisal/LitSift/README.md

 ## Usage 💻

   1. Download the latest release from the [Releases](https://github.com/ekjaisal/LitSift/releases) page.
-  2. Set-up LitSift on device using the installer.
+  2. Set up LitSift on the device using the installer.
   2. Point and click to launch.
   3. Enter the query in the search box.
   4. Set the maximum number of results to fetch (up to 1000).